jazzband/website/docs/news/2015/12/17/launching-jazzband.md

 published: 2015-12-17T10:27:00+01:00
 author: Jannis Leidel
 author_link: https://twitter.com/jezdez
-summary: We are all part of the band.
+summary: We are all part of this.
 Jazzband is a cooperative experiment to
          reduce the stress of maintaining Open Source software projects.

-### We are all part of the band.
+### We are all part of this.

 [Jazzband](https://jazzband.co/) is a cooperative experiment to reduce the stress of maintaining Open Source software projects.
 It aims at lowering the